 - Have an emergency pack – I always keep an emergency pack in my bag whether I’m a main shooter or a second shooter.
 You never know when you’ll need to save the day!
-For some of our favorite things to add to your pack, be sure to check out blog post about what to keep in your emergency kit.

-- Refer questions back to main shooter – It’s inevitable that you’ll be asked questions by familiy members or bridal party throughout the day.
+- Refer questions back to main shooter – It’s inevitable that you’ll be asked questions by family members or bridal party throughout the day.
 If you don’t know the answer to a question, always say “I’ll check with [main shooter] and let you know!”
 Never promise promise photos to someone, because if they don’t happen it falls back on the main photographer.

 - Don’t delete your images from your cards – I know it can be tempting to delete those images where you mess up the exposure or get it completely out of focus.
 But don’t delete any images from your cards.
 You never know what the main photographer might be able to use and with the quality of the files these days, images can often times be saved.
 Plus when you don’t delete, it’s easy for the main photographer to check the beginning and end file numbers to make sure the total number of images was transferred off the card.

 - Check cameras – Remind the main photographer to sync camera times.
 This will save them a little bit of time in the back end, getting the images to line up.
 Also, always check if they prefer you to shoot in RAW or JPEG.
-Everyone has their opinons on this topic, but always double check how they want their files delivered.
+Everyone has their opinions on this topic, but always double check how they want their files delivered.